Zelensky praises his army’s ability to surprise amid cross-border attack into Russia

 Editor

-Ukraine’s president Volodymyr Zelensky has praised his army’s ability “to surprise” and “acheive results” as it battles Russian forces duing an audacious cross-border attack into Russian territory.
+Ukraine’s president Volodymyr Zelensky has praised his army’s ability “to surprise” and “achieve results” as it battles Russian forces during an audacious cross-border attack into Russian territory.

 Around 1,000 Ukrainian troops in tanks and armoured vehicles successfully broke through the Russian border and into the Kursk region in the early hours of Tuesday with air support from swarms of drones and pounding artillery, according to Russian officials.